“How do I get started with a healthy eating plan?

 Tip 2: Eat the right portions and snack healthier.

 A dietician can recommend your calorie needs based on factors like age, activity level and weight loss goals.
-Portion control helps you to get the right amount of calories without feeling hungry.
-You can choose healthy snacks between meals like fruit, nuts, low-sugar yogurt and hummus with carrot sticks.
+Portion control helps you get the right amount of calories without feeling hungry and helps you not to overeat.
+Choose healthy snacks between meals like fruit, nuts, low-sugar yogurt, and hummus with fresh vegetables like carrots or cucumbers.

-Tip 3: Prepare for shopping at the grocery store.
+Tip 3: Prepare for shopping before you visit the grocery store.

 Tip 4: Avoid fad diets.

 Fad diets are just that — a fad.
-These short-lived diet trends may seem tempting when talked about or advertised on social media and the internet, but they do not teach good habits about sustaining a healthy lifestyle.
+These short-lived diet trends may seem tempting when glorified or advertised on social media and the internet, but they do not teach good habits for sustaining a healthy lifestyle.
 Often, the lost weight returns quickly, which causes frustration and increases the likelihood of returning to poor food choices.
 Instead, stick to well-balanced, nutritious meals that help you maintain a healthy weight long-term.

 Tip 5: Pace yourself and give yourself credit.

-Setting unrealistic goals can make it harder to stick to your goals.
+Setting unrealistic goals can make it harder to stick to them.
 You do not have to see results overnight.
-You can start with small, incremental changes.
+Start with small, incremental changes.
 Remember, you have taken an important step toward living a healthier life.
 Give yourself credit!

-Sleeping, exercising, and reducing stress are vital in helping you eat healthier, lose weight, and sustain a healthy weight.
+Getting a good night’s sleep, exercising regularly, and reducing stress are all vital in helping you eat healthier, lose or maintain your weight, and sustain a healthy lifestyle.

 Tip 7: Find a support system.

-You may have friends or family who also want to make healthier eating choices.
+You may have friends or family who also want to make healthier eating and lifestyle choices.
 Supporting each other can help you reach your goals and offer encouragement when needed.
+Make plans to walk, exercise or go the gym together – often if you make a commitment to someone else – you will stick to your plan!

 Tip 8: Check in with your doctor.